Questions and Answers

 - Who do I call to tow my vehicle after an accident and where is it towed to?

 Call 204-985-7000, or if we're closed, call 204-985-7544 in Winnipeg or 204-729-9510 in Brandon.

-Outside Winnipeg and Brandon, call 1-800-665-2410.
+Outside Winnipeg and Brandon, but inside Manitoba, call 1-800-665-2410.
 If we're closed and your vehicle isn't driveable, you can arrange your own towing.
 We cover reasonable towing and storage costs.

 In Winnipeg, your vehicle will be towed to our compound located at 1981 Plessis Road.

 In Brandon, your vehicle will be towed to Accel Towing, 940 Douglas Street.
 Phone 204-728-2580.